1

 “You can tell she wants me, huh.”
 JJ says to me with one hand over the speaker.
 His eyes are twinkling and he looks like a man confident that he can pull off one of the most manly feats in this underworld: banging a female guard.

 “Hell yeah she’s smokin’!”
-I say truthfully and look towards the guard station again.
-“Spades?”
+I say truthfully as I look her way again.

-“Shuffle and deal,” he says as he sits down on the toilet and starts peeing.
+“Shuffle and deal,” he says, as he sits down on the toilet and starts peeing.

-The water is as icy as I figured it would be by the time I get to shower.
+The water is as icy as I figured it would be by the time I shower.
 Afterwards, JJ and I sit down with Bones and Los and we’re able to cut my debt in half by winning one of my milks and one of my cakes back.
 More importantly though, I had a good time laughing at the table.
+Jokes or shit-talk make up 90% of what comes out of everyone’s mouth while playing.
+Is it scary I feel like I’m starting to fit in with criminals?
+I feel a type of sympathy from the guys as they hear my story.
+Some of these old-timers have done as much time behind bars as I’ve been alive, and to them I'm just starting my new depressing life in the system.

 It seems like he’s telling me this as a way to manifest its reality.
 In the interest of making another friend and risking absolutely nothing, I decide to all of a sudden have a preference as to who wins.

-“I’m hoping Cleveland takes it, man; I have a friend that lives in Ohio that’s a huge fan,” I tell him — the half-truth.
+“I’m hoping Cleveland takes it, man; I have a friend that lives in Ohio that’s a huge fan,” I tell him the half-truth.

 “Oh yeah?
 What part of Ohio?” he asks.